 Bucharest is a city of many contrasts, it is quite diverse in terms of its architectural design.
 The remains of the communist urban planning with the concrete block buildings are there to remind you of the days of Nicolae Ceaușescu’s communist regime.

 Then there is the medieval influence inspired by the Western trends, the gothic style which is still preserved till this day, the fortified towns, the Renaissance-style lordly castles, baroque, oriental, neoclassical and the numerous Parisian style buildings which have led to Bucharest being nicknamed Little Paris.
+When visiting Bucharest one of the day trips from Bucharest which is highly recommended is the trip to Peles Castle, Bran castle and Brasov.
+Read more about our trip: Welcome to Romania’s Hollywood: Dracula, the Fairytale Castles and Brasov.

 There are many historical sites and museums one can visit while in Bucharest.
 For sure warm weather is a plus but if you do find yourself visiting Romania during the winter months, just dress warm and don’t let the snow scare you off.